EMUFest/emufest.github.io/2016-call/index.md

 **Each author can submit only one work.**

-Submission and registration to EMUFest will be complete by filling out all the required information in the on line **submission form** and uploading all the required materials, necessary to the committee.
+Submission and registration to EMUFest will be complete by filling out all the required information in the on line **[submission form](http://submission.emufest.org)** and uploading all the required materials, necessary to the committee.

-**The registration form will not be available after 23:59 am CEST on <del>May 31st</del> June 15th, 2015.**
+**The registration form will not be available after 23:59 CEST on July 17th, 2016.**

-**The selected works will be announced by <del>June 15th</del> June 25, 2015.**
+**The selected works will be announced by July 1th, 2016.**

 Choices will be made exclusively based on representativeness of the international situation of electroacoustic music and upon the feasibility connected to the Festival's program.